 While it’s true that an inquiry on your credit report can ding your score a couple of points short term, in reality there are several metrics that can be positively impacted by opening new credit cards, including lower credit utilization and more payment history.

 What matters most is that you don’t utilize too much of your credit, that you make your payments on-time, and that you maintain a decent average age of your credit card accounts.

 In this post I wanted to answer another question I get all the time — what impact does closing credit cards have on your credit score?

-While I have well over 20 credit cards at the moment, I do sometimes both open and close cards as my spend patterns and card benefits change over time.
-So let’s take a closer look at how your credit score is impacted when you close cards.
+While I have over 25 credit cards at the moment, I do sometimes both open and close cards as my spending patterns and card benefits change over time.
+Let’s take a closer look at how your credit score is impacted when you close cards.

 How is your credit score calculated?

 For some context, first let me post a quick refresher of how your credit score is calculated (if you already know this, by all means skip this section).

 Your credit score is made up of the following components:

 - 35% of your score is your payment history (the percentage of payments you’ve made on-time)

 - 30% of your score is your credit utilization (how much credit you’re using compared to your total limits)